SAP-samples/project-agent-builder-samples/hands-on/02-create-agent/README.md

 3. Complete the creation process by clicking the *Create* button.
    ![create-agent-dialog](create-agent-dialog.png)

-4. Upon successful creation, you will be automatically redirected to your agent*s detail page.
+4. Upon successful creation, you will be automatically redirected to your agent's detail page.
    Please proceed to [Step 3](../03-add-tools) to continue the configuration process.